saimonplis/FloodLightSDNcontroller/README.md

 2) Bandwidth allocation for each network slice(chosen at FlowVisor level)

 To use this controller, you need:
-1) Open Flow Switch enabled(virtual o physic)
+1) Open Flow Switch enabled(virtual o physical)
-2) A network topology(phisical or virtual, such as Mininet)
+2) A network topology(physical or virtual, such as Mininet)
 3) To reach the main purpose, even a Network Hypervisor

 If you use a Network Hypervisor you need one FloodLight controller for each slice.
 Users run the controllers in the same machine, so you need to change the OpenFlow Port, HTTP ports and other ports.
-For a deepth guide, download the tutorial to run multiple FloodLight controllers with FlowVisor: http://www.mediafire.com/file/8rc7hcvpc258wm4/How+to+Run+Multiple+Floodlight+Controllers+with+FlowVisor.pdf.
+For a depth guide, download the tutorial to run multiple FloodLight controllers with FlowVisor: http://www.mediafire.com/file/8rc7hcvpc258wm4/How+to+Run+Multiple+Floodlight+Controllers+with+FlowVisor.pdf.

 Controller parameters setting up:
 ---------------------------------